3sd/slides/civicamp-london-2019/arco/content.md

 Note: ask people if they have any questions about views

-Can I do X with views?
+What else would you like to do with views?

 -